unChaz/sci-fi-5e/srd/mechanics/combat.md

 Here are a few examples of the sorts of thing you can do in tandem with your movement and action:

-* draw or sheathe a sword
+* draw or sheathe a weapon
 * open or close a door
 * withdraw a potion from your backpack
 * pick up a dropped axe